juxor/afaq/markdown/secG3.md

 private courts and private prisons which were enforcing such a regime would not have been considered that much of an improvement.

-Unsurprisingly, Victor Yarros explicitly distanced himself from those _"want liberty to still further crush and oppress the people; liberty to enjoy their plunder without fear of the State's interfering with them . . . liberty to summarily deal with impudent tenants who refuse to pay tribute for the privilege of living and working on the soil."_ [**Liberty**, no. 102, p.
+Unsurprisingly, Victor Yarros explicitly distanced himself from those who _"want liberty to still further crush and oppress the people; liberty to enjoy their plunder without fear of the State's interfering with them . . . liberty to summarily deal with impudent tenants who refuse to pay tribute for the privilege of living and working on the soil."_ [**Liberty**, no. 102, p.
 4] He would have had little problem recognising "anarcho"-capitalism as being a supporter of _"that particular kind of freedom which the **bourgeoisie**